getyoti/web-fcm-demo/README.md

 The `Face Capture` module is a npm package that provides a React component which takes pictures using face detection tools.
 The usage of this module can be found in `App.js`.
 You can find more information about how to install the dependency, the API sections, etc [here](https://www.npmjs.com/package/@getyoti/react-face-capture).

+Use the secure flag to ensure the image can't be changed once is taken.
+Have in mind this will make some additional calls to the Yoti servers in order to secure the request.

 ## Yoti NodeJS SDK

 The `Yoti NodeJS SDK` package allows to integrate a NodeJS back-end with Yoti apps.
 The usage of this package to perform predictions to a Yoti app can be found in `server.js` file.
 For more information about this package, check [this link](https://www.npmjs.com/package/yoti).

+Level of assurance is an optional parameter of the Yoti antispoofing API used to determine the strictness of the check.